brooth/androjeta/README.md

 # Androjeta

 `Androjeta` - is a Open Source library that brings [Jeta][jeta] on android platform.
 If your are not familiar with Jeta it's recommended to read [README][jeta] first.

 Examples:
 --------
-In addition to [Jeta's][jeta] features, `Androjeta` provides  annotations that help android developers:
+In addition to [Jeta's][jeta] features, `Androjeta` provides annotations that help in the android development:

 ### @FindView
-`FindView` binds a view from the layout.
+Its purpose is to eliminate `findViewById` usage.

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"